And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 And part of dealing with it is to come to grips with who's doing the lying.

-And as far as I'm concerned, these are a bunch of pipsqueaks who are so desperate to try to hold on to some political office in November that Republican leader says, there's no difference.
+And as far as I'm concerned, these are a bunch of pip squeaks who are so desperate to try to hold on to some political office in November that Republican leader says, there's no difference.

-I'd also, you know, there's also a factor here.
+I also, you know, there's also a factor here.

-I know they're gonna say that.
+I know they're going to say that.

-But I the majority of the American people, particularly the ones who listen to this program, the ones I care about the most.
+But the majority of the American people, particularly the ones who listen to this program, the ones I care about the most, I mean, this program is for you.

-The show is the thing, and I finish here every day knowing when any of you in this audience see this, you know what a bunch of absolute pap this is, and we enjoy it together.
+And I finish here every day knowing when any of you in this audience see this, you know what a bunch of absolute pap this is.

-So they can't, they can't shake my confidence.
+So they can't shake my confidence.

 In fact, the fact that they have to lie about me, I take as a compliment.